ckadarla/Interview/AzureDevOps.md

 ### CI/CD Deep Dive & Templates

-Q61.
+**Q61.
 What are reusable templates in Azure DevOps YAML?
-A: Templates allow modular, reusable pipeline logic using extends, steps, jobs, or stages.
+A:** Templates allow modular, reusable pipeline logic using extends, steps, jobs, or stages.

-Q62.
+**Q62.
 How do you conditionally execute stages in YAML?
-A: Use condition: property.
+A:** Use condition: property.
 Example: condition: eq(variables['Build.SourceBranch'], 'refs/heads/main')

-Q63.
+**Q63.
 How do you manage approvals in multi-stage pipelines?
-A: Use environments and configure pre/post-deployment approvals in the UI.
+A:** Use environments and configure pre/post-deployment approvals in the UI.

-Q64.
+**Q64.
 How do you cache dependencies in Azure DevOps?
-A: Use Cache@2 task to store/reuse dependencies between runs.
+A:** Use Cache@2 task to store/reuse dependencies between runs.

-Q65.
+**Q65.
 What are self-hosted agents and why use them?
-A: Custom VMs used as build agents, often for performance, security, or custom software needs.
+A:** Custom VMs used as build agents, often for performance, security, or custom software needs.

-Q66.
+**Q66.
 How do you publish Helm charts in Azure DevOps?
-A: Use pipeline to package with helm package and push to ACR or an OCI registry.
+A:** Use pipeline to package with helm package and push to ACR or an OCI registry.

-Q67.
+**Q67.
 How do you use secureFile in Azure DevOps?
-A: Upload sensitive files (e.g., certs) to Library > Secure Files and reference in YAML.
+A:** Upload sensitive files (e.g., certs) to Library > Secure Files and reference in YAML.

-Q68.
+**Q68.
 What is pipeline artifact vs build artifact?
-A: Pipeline artifacts are newer, faster, and support multi-stage sharing; build artifacts are legacy.
+A:** Pipeline artifacts are newer, faster, and support multi-stage sharing; build artifacts are legacy.

-Q69.
+**Q69.
 How do you manage parallel deployments in YAML?
-A: Use dependsOn and matrix strategy to define parallel jobs or stages.
+A:** Use dependsOn and matrix strategy to define parallel jobs or stages.

-Q70.
+**Q70.
 How do you handle secrets in pipeline templates?
-A: Reference variables from Key Vault/Library groups.
+A:** Reference variables from Key Vault/Library groups.
 Avoid inlining secrets in template code.

-*** Real World Scenarios & Design Questions
+### Real World Scenarios & Design Questions

-*** Q71.
+**Q71.
 Describe how you would build a complete CI/CD workflow for a microservice in AKS.
-A: Build: lint → unit test → build Docker → scan → push to ACR → Helm package → deploy to AKS (dev → QA → prod with approvals).
+A:** Build: lint → unit test → build Docker → scan → push to ACR → Helm package → deploy to AKS (dev → QA → prod with approvals).

-Q72.
+**Q72.
 How do you implement blue/green or canary deployments in AKS?
-A: Use Kubernetes deployments with selectors, Ingress routing or service meshes like Istio for traffic splitting.
+A:** Use Kubernetes deployments with selectors, Ingress routing or service meshes like Istio for traffic splitting.

-Q73.
+**Q73.
 How would you handle AKS logging and troubleshooting in production?
-A: Centralized logging with Azure Monitor, Prometheus/Grafana dashboards, alerts, and kubectl for local debug.
+A:** Centralized logging with Azure Monitor, Prometheus/Grafana dashboards, alerts, and kubectl for local debug.

-Q74.
+**Q74.
 How do you handle downtime during upgrades?
-A: Use rolling updates, pod disruption budgets, readiness probes, and avoid single-node pools.
+A:** Use rolling updates, pod disruption budgets, readiness probes, and avoid single-node pools.

-Q75.
+**Q75.
 How do you recover from a broken deployment in AKS?
-A: Rollback via Helm/Kubernetes, check logs/events, scale replicas, or redeploy from previous version.
+A:** Rollback via Helm/Kubernetes, check logs/events, scale replicas, or redeploy from previous version.

-Q76.
+**Q76.
 What design considerations would you make for a multi-tenant AKS cluster?
-A: Namespace isolation, RBAC per tenant, resource quotas, network policies, and audit logging.
+A:** Namespace isolation, RBAC per tenant, resource quotas, network policies, and audit logging.

-Q77.
+**Q77.
 How would you ensure image provenance and integrity in AKS?
-A: Use image signing (Cosign), ACR tasks, and only allow trusted registries.
+A:** Use image signing (Cosign), ACR tasks, and only allow trusted registries.

-Q78.
+**Q78.
 How do you audit changes made to Kubernetes resources?
-A: Use Azure Policy, audit logs from Kubernetes API server, and integrate with SIEM.
+A:** Use Azure Policy, audit logs from Kubernetes API server, and integrate with SIEM.

-Q79.
-How do you support developers with preview environments per PR?
+**79. How do you support developers with preview environments per PR?
-A: Use ephemeral environments via dynamic namespaces or Terraform preview with short TTL.
+A:** Use ephemeral environments via dynamic namespaces or Terraform preview with short TTL.

-Q80.
+**Q80.
 How do you implement zero-downtime upgrades in AKS?
-A: Use rolling updates, health probes, keep min replicas running, and maintain session affinity.
+A:** Use rolling updates, health probes, keep min replicas running, and maintain session affinity.

-*** Final Concepts & Best Practices
+### Final Concepts & Best Practices

-Q81.
-What is the difference between cluster-wide and namespace-wide RBAC?A: ClusterRole/ClusterRoleBinding is for global scope; Role/RoleBinding is namespace-scoped.
+**Q81.
+What is the difference between cluster-wide and namespace-wide RBAC?
+A:** ClusterRole/ClusterRoleBinding is for global scope; Role/RoleBinding is namespace-scoped.

-Q82.
+**Q82.
 What is a Kubernetes Job vs CronJob?
-A: Job runs once to completion; CronJob runs on a scheduled time.
+A:** Job runs once to completion; CronJob runs on a scheduled time.

-Q83.
+**Q83.
 How do you handle node draining safely?
-A: Use kubectl drain --ignore-daemonsets --delete-emptydir-data, followed by workload rescheduling.
+A:** Use kubectl drain --ignore-daemonsets --delete-emptydir-data, followed by workload rescheduling.

-Q84.
+**Q84.
 What are affinity and anti-affinity rules?
-A: Define pod placement policies based on co-location (affinity) or separation (anti-affinity).
+A:** Define pod placement policies based on co-location (affinity) or separation (anti-affinity).

-Q85.
+**Q85.
 How do you restrict pod execution on specific nodes?
-A: Use nodeSelectors, taints/tolerations, or affinity rules.
+A:** Use nodeSelectors, taints/tolerations, or affinity rules.

-Q86.
-How do you clean up unused resources in AKS
-A: Use TTL controllers, resource pruning scripts, and scheduled jobs.
+**Q86.
+How do you clean up unused resources in AKS A:** Use TTL controllers, resource pruning scripts, and scheduled jobs.

-Q87.
+**Q87.
 What is the benefit of using Azure CNI vs Kubenet?
-A: Azure CNI assigns VNet IPs for pods (more integration); Kubenet is simple but limited in IP management.
+A:** Azure CNI assigns VNet IPs for pods (more integration); Kubenet is simple but limited in IP management.

-Q88.
+**Q88.
 How do you create a private AKS cluster?
-A: Use --enable-private-cluster in Terraform or CLI and ensure private DNS setup.
+A:** Use --enable-private-cluster in Terraform or CLI and ensure private DNS setup.

-Q89.
+**Q89.
 What is the difference between DaemonSet and ReplicaSet?
-A: DaemonSet runs one pod per node; ReplicaSet maintains a defined number of replicas.
+A:** DaemonSet runs one pod per node; ReplicaSet maintains a defined number of replicas.

-Q90.
+**Q90.
 What is workload identity in AKS?
-A: Allows Kubernetes workloads to authenticate with Azure services using federated identity instead of secrets.
+A:** Allows Kubernetes workloads to authenticate with Azure services using federated identity instead of secrets.

-Q91.
+**Q91.
 How do you test your Helm charts locally before deploying?
-A: Use helm lint, helm template, and helm install --dry-run.
+A:** Use helm lint, helm template, and helm install --dry-run.

-Q92.
+**Q92.
 What is the purpose of .helmignore file?
-A: Excludes files from being packaged in Helm charts (like .git, README, etc.).
+A:** Excludes files from being packaged in Helm charts (like .git, README, etc.).

-Q93.
+**Q93.
 What is the difference between Helm2 and Helm3?
-A: Helm3 removed Tiller, improved security, uses native K8s APIs, and supports better lifecycle hooks.
+A:** Helm3 removed Tiller, improved security, uses native K8s APIs, and supports better lifecycle hooks.

-Q94.
+**Q94.
 What is Azure Container Apps vs AKS?
-A: Azure Container Apps is serverless and simpler for microservices; AKS is full K8s with more control and complexity.
+A:** Azure Container Apps is serverless and simpler for microservices; AKS is full K8s with more control and complexity.

-Q95.
+**Q95.
 How do you encrypt secrets at rest in Kubernetes?
-A: Enable secret encryption providers in kube-apiserver config (handled by AKS automatically).
+A:** Enable secret encryption providers in kube-apiserver config (handled by AKS automatically).

-Q96.
+**Q96.
 What are mutating and validating admission controllers?
-A: Webhooks that modify (mutate) or validate resource specs before they are persisted.
+A:** Webhooks that modify (mutate) or validate resource specs before they are persisted.

-Q97.
+**Q97.
 What is the use of a service mesh in AKS?
-A: Manages traffic, retries, observability, and security (e.g., Istio, Linkerd, Open Service Mesh).
+A:** Manages traffic, retries, observability, and security (e.g., Istio, Linkerd, Open Service Mesh).

-Q98.
+**Q98.
 How do you perform backup and restore in AKS?
-A: Use tools like Velero for backing up volumes and resource definitions.
+A:** Use tools like Velero for backing up volumes and resource definitions.

-Q99.
+**Q99.
 How do you manage GitOps in AKS?
-A: Use Flux or ArgoCD to sync Git state to the cluster for declarative K8s management.
+A:** Use Flux or ArgoCD to sync Git state to the cluster for declarative K8s management.

-Q100.
+**Q100.
 What is your strategy for handling AKS incident response?
-A: Use runbooks, observability stack, diagnostics, audit logs, chaos testing, and documented procedures.
+A:** Use runbooks, observability stack, diagnostics, audit logs, chaos testing, and documented procedures.